 The current approach to coastal protection in the UK focuses on establishing a risk level and then acting accordingly.
 The defence tactics are divided into four distinct categories referred to as Strategic Coastal Defence Options.
 They are as follows:

 - Do nothing – here, no coastal defences are put in place, and the coast is not monitored

 - Hold the line – maintain the existing protection line, and potentially adjust the protection standard

 - Advance the line – advance the existing protection line (often a result of a survey on a ‘hold the line’ area)

 - Retreat the line – also referred to as ‘managed realignment’, this involves retreating the existing protection line

 To ensure that these efforts are accurate and constantly managed, the British Geological Survey (BGS) uses terrestrial laser (LiDAR) systems paired with GPS to execute monitoring surveys along the UK coastline.

-For example, cliff erosion and landslides on the South and East coasts of England are monitored using the aforementioned technology in order to give coastal management schemes a better understanding of the complex processes taking place.
+For example, cliff erosion and landslides in the South and East coasts of England are monitored using the aforementioned technology in order to give coastal management schemes a better understanding of the complex processes taking place.

 LiDAR technology has been exceptionally useful in monitoring the quick changes in coastal topography that satellite data fails to pick up in time to inform executive coastal protection decisions.
 However, even this state of the art surveying technology has its downsides.

 You’ll often find LiDAR technology situated on soft, sandy beaches as it operates a scan.
-These can take upwards of thirty minutes, and errors can be incurred as the tripods slip into the sand, or move slightly down the beach as a result of wind/rain.
+These can take upwards of thirty minutes, and errors can be incurred as the tripods slip into the sand or move slightly down the beach as a result of wind/rain.